 Dogs may have fear due to uncomfortable situations that they go through.
 Awkward situations include a toxic environment and unpredictable routines.
 Your dog may be afraid whenever there is a routine or environmental change.

-Developing a consistent schedule and creating a good environment with minimum triggers is the best to make a dog feel comfortable.
-It is important to note that the earlier you realize your dog has fear, the better because you will be able to deal with the stimuli as fast as possible.
+Developing a consistent schedule and creating a good environment with minimal triggers is the best way to make a dog feel comfortable.
+It is important to note that the earlier you realize your dog has fear, the better because you will be able to deal with the stimuli as quickly as possible.

 5. Isolation is Something Dogs Can Feel (Inadequate Socialization)